Skip to Main Content

 Case Information

-State court challenge to the 2023 congressional and state legislative districts as violating the unenumerated state constitutional right to fair elections.
+State court challenge to the 2023 congressional and state legislative districts as violating the unenumerated state constitutional right to fair elections based on the partisan design.

 History